 Global trade isn’t going away

 The reality is global trade should march on regardless of what the U.S., China and the European Union do.
 An estimated 80% of world trade is financed, with bank capital incapable of meeting that demand; the Asian Development Bank estimates there’s a $1.5 trillion funding gap between the demand for trade financing and available risk capital among banks.
 This is why banks have turned, and likely will continue turning, to funds as an alternative source of capital for financing trade transactions.
 Moreover, “south-to-south” trade (trade between emerging economies) represents an increasing part of the global trade pie and is largely separated from the current trade tiff.
-Indeed, as more regional trade pacts such as the Comprehensive Progressive Agreement for the Trans-Pacific Partnership (U.S., China and Europe.
+Indeed, as more regional trade pacts such as the Comprehensive Progressive Agreement for the Trans-Pacific Partnership () and China’s Belt and Road Initiative ( ) are adopted, south-to-south trade should keep growing regardless of what occurs between the U.S., China and Europe.